Downtown Danville, Inc. Grant Program

-Downtown Danville, Inc. (DDI) is a certiﬁed not-for-proﬁt that is dedicated to the enhancement and continued development of Downtown Danville.
+Downtown Danville, Inc. (DDI) is a certiﬁed 501 (c)(3) not-for-proﬁt that is dedicated to the enhancement and continued development of Downtown Danville.
 DDI serves the real estate property that is located in the City of Danville Special Service Area Number 1.
-The purpose of this Grant Program is to assist local for-profit property and business owners in expanding existing operations and assisting in new companies pursuing to move their business to Downtown Danville.
-This Grant Program is broken into two (2) categories, property owners and business owners.
-DDI believes that continued investment into the downtown properties and businesses is essential for the future of the downtown.
+The purpose of this Grant Program is to assist local property and business owners in expanding existing operations and assisting in new companies pursuing to move their business to Downtown Danville.

 DDI reserves the right to award or deny any and all applications for grant funding.
 Grant awards and amounts will be dependent upon DDI’s financial capabilities, project eligibility, and DDI board’s discretion in relation to priority.

 Downtown grants are independent of TIF grants offered by the City of Danville.
 Learn more about how to apply for grants from the City of Danville here.

 NOTICE: Grants from Downtown Danville, Inc. are currently on hold until our next funding cycle in Summer 2023.
 Applications may still be submitted and will be reviewed in order of receipt.

 RETAIL MINI GRANT